This article is part of The Ascender, the Highrise platform for articles and resources.

 • With a clear vision for the future, this coaching style helps clients eliminate distractions.

-• Achieving goals aligned with their future helps them gain a more profound sense of satisfaction and fulfillment.
+• Achieving goals aligned with their future helps clients gain a more profound sense of satisfaction and fulfillment.

 • Vision coaching is time-consuming.
 Clients with busy schedules will struggle to cope with the demands of this coaching style.

-• Clients could have trouble translating their vision into actions during a coaching session.
+• Clients could have trouble translating their vision into action.

 • Focussing on a far-away vision could impact short-term performance.